 Historians say the name Salisbury originated from English colonists because the area resembled the Salisbury Plains in England, which were named after the English Earl of Salisbury.

 The Salisbury area encompasses the northwest corner of East Meadow.
 The heart of residential Salisbury lies in the triangle formed by Carman Ave., Salisbury Drive, and Stewart Ave.

 This area, south of Old Country Road, owes much of its history to the Ladenburg family, who turned the area into the Meadow Brook Park Colony.
 The Colony consisted of large estates and soon became a center for horse breeding and showing.
 The Ladenburg estate was later sub-divided and developed by various builders.

 The area known as Salisbury is largely a product of the post-World War II building boom in Nassau County, during the late 1940’s and very early 1950’s.
 While many know William Levitt was responsible for the development of Levittown, few realize he was also the primary developer of Salisbury.
 Approximately 40% of residential Salisbury is comprised of Levitt homes.
 As Levitt and his sons began to develop the area into one of America’s first suburbs, the area of the former Ladenburg estate became the heart of Salisbury.

 Generations of residents have also referred to this area as Bowling Green.
 As the area developed, and schools were built, the names Salisbury and Bowling Green were given to two of the schools serving the northwestern part of East Meadow, known today as Salisbury.

 Seaford Read More

-The original settlers of Seaford were the Marsapeaques, a Native American Indian tribe.
+The original settlers of Seaford were the Marsapeaques, a Native American tribe.
 They named the area "Great Water Land".